Bill A.11328/S.10340 requires New York's Health Commissioner to act. It must add alpha-gal syndrome to the state's reportable disease list.

 What Westchester Homeowners Should Do Now

-If your symptoms match the pattern above, ask for the specific test rather than assuming a stomach bug or unrelated allergy.
+If your symptoms match the pattern above, ask for the specific test.
+Don't assume it's a stomach bug or unrelated allergy.
 Sensitivity can fade over years without new bites, but a fresh bite resets the clock.
-For broader tick and mosquito control options serving Westchester, or a look at how this fits the county's wider risk picture, see our 2026 tick season alert and Lyme disease symptom guide.

 Frequently Asked Questions